 Copyright © Dennis H. Congos, Certified Supplemental Instruction Trainer.
 Learning Skills Specialist – 407-359-4317 – email@example.com.

 During the fall and spring semesters, SARC tutors and SI Leaders host final review sessions at the Student Union during finals week.
 Study Union sessions will be held in person in the Student Union and will also be live streamed and recorded via Zoom.
-Click here for the current schedule, and here for review materials for each session.
+For our current schedule, go to the Study Union Schedule page or download the pdf of the current schedule, and for review materials go to the Study Union WordPress site for each session.